An observation deck is being built close to the summit of the highest mountain in the UAE, as part of plans to boost adventure tourism in the emirate.

 “In addition to solar providing an obvious solution to lighting the facility, we have worked very hard to implement natural, locally-sourced materials into the site – we want the Jebel Jais Observation Deck to blend as seamlessly as possible into the mountain façade.”

-RAK recently signed as a sponsor of the UNWTO’s International Year for Sustainable Tourism for Development, as part of its Vision 2019 tourism strategy to attract one million visitors by the end of next year.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+RAK recently signed as a sponsor of the UNWTO’s International Year for Sustainable Tourism for Development, as part of its Vision 2019 tourism strategy to attract one million visitors by the end of next year.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.